 Use a connection reference in a solution

-A connection is a proxy or a wrapper around an API that allows the underlying service to talk to Microsoft Power Automate, Microsoft Power Apps, and Azure Logic Apps.
-It provides a way for users to connect their accounts and use a set of pre-built actions and triggers to build their apps and workflows.
+A connector is a proxy or a wrapper around an API that allows the underlying service to talk to Microsoft Power Automate, Microsoft Power Apps, and Azure Logic Apps.
+It provides a way for users to connect their accounts and use a set of prebuilt actions and triggers to build their apps and workflows.

-A connection reference is a solution component that contains information about a connector.
-Both canvas app and operations within a Power Automate flow bind to a connection reference.
-You can import your connection reference into a target environment with no further configuration needed after the import completes.
+A connection reference is a solution component that contains a reference to a connection about a specific connector.
+Both solution-aware canvas apps and operations within a solution-aware flow bind to a connection reference instead of directly to a connection.
+During solution import into a target environment, a connection is provided for all the connection references so any referencing flows can be turned on automatically after the import completes.
 To change a specific connection associated with a canvas app or flow, you edit the connection reference component within the solution.

-You can add a connection reference to a solution in a few different ways:
+Connection references can be added to a solution in different ways:

-- When you build your canvas apps and flows in a solution.
+Implicitly when you build your canvas apps and flows that are defined in a Microsoft Dataverse solution.

 - Canvas apps and flows handle connections differently.
 Flows use connection references for all connectors, whereas canvas apps only use them for implicitly shared (non-OAuth) connections, such as SQL Server Authentication.
 More information: Security and types of authentication